-So you’re a real estate investor and you want to find the owner of a vacant house (hopefully an absentee owner)?
+Maybe you're a real estate investor and you want to find the owner of a vacant house (hopefully an absentee owner)?
 Or you’re a Realtor® and you want to get ahold of the owner of an off-market house your client loves.
-Or maybe, you’re a roofer, a solar panel installer, or another home services professional who sees an opportunity to sell your services to the owner of a home.
-Whatever your reason, you’re in need of consistent, high-quality leads to to market to and drive your business, and finding the owner of a property is just one piece to the marketing puzzle.
+Or maybe, you’re a roofer, a solar panel installer, or another home services professional who sees an opportunity to offer your services to the owner of a home.

-As a professional, you know firsthand it’s a waste of money to simply blanket a neighborhood with marketing materials, treating every household as a potential lead.
+As a professional, you know firsthand it’s a waste of time and money to blanket a neighborhood with marketing materials, treating every household as a potential lead.
 You’ve got your favorite channels on HOW to reach your best leads that typically convert.
-The issue is more WHO to target with your marketing to make certain you’re communicating with the right prospect.
+The issue is more about WHO to target with your marketing to ensure you’re communicating with the right prospects.
 Hopefully, at the right time and in numerous channels.

 The Internet has become a treasure trove of lead information.
-It just takes some elbow grease on Google and researching on suspicious skipping tracing sites that may or may not have malware, right?
+It just takes some elbow grease on Google and researching on suspicious skip tracing sites that may or may not have malware, right?

 Yes, you’re laughing because the pros know better.

-In this post, we’ll start with a few ways you can find the owner of a property at no cost.
-If you only need contact info for one or two properties, these free methods are likely best suited for you.
-Then we’ll cover other ways to obtain marketing lists that have a property’s owner name, phone number, and potentially other information to better determine if the property you’d like to target is worth pursuing.
+In this post, we’ll start with a few ways you can conduct a property owner lookup to find the owner of a property at no cost.
+If you only need contact info for one or two properties, these free methods are best suited for you.

 You know the saying: “When you market to everyone, you market to no one.”